Canon 7D vs M6

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been available for much longer (launched in September 2009).

-Arguments in favor of the Canon EOS M6:
+Reasons to prefer the Canon EOS M6:

 - More detail: Has more megapixels (24 vs 17.9MP), which boosts linear resolution by 16%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.